Localization

 Supported guide languages

-4. Click Add to save the new language.
-Repeat this process until you have added all of your languages.
+- Select Add to save the new language.
+Repeat this process until you've added all of your languages.

 Supported Languages shows a list of all added languages.
 Hover over a language to show the Edit and Delete buttons.